Baseflow/XF-Material-Library/README.md

 - Showing an alert dialog for confirmation of action.
 Returns true when the confirm button was clicked, false if the dismiss button was clicked or if the alert dialog was dismissed.

     ```c#
-    await MaterialDialogs.ShowConfirmAsync(message: "Do you want to sign in?",
+    await MaterialDialog.Instance.ConfirmAsync(message: "Do you want to sign in?",
                                         confirmingText: "Sign In");

-    await MaterialDialogs.ShowConfirmAsync(message: "Do you want to sign in?",
+    await MaterialDialog.Instance.ConfirmAsync(message: "Do you want to sign in?",
                                         confirmingText: "Sign In",
                                         dismissiveText: "No");

-    await MaterialDialogs.ShowConfirmAsync(message: "Discard draft?",
+    await MaterialDialog.Instance.ConfirmAsync(message: "Discard draft?",
                                         title: "Confirm",
                                         confirmingText: "Yes",
                                         dismissiveText: "No");